Skip to navigation Skip to content

 Overseas Properties

 For hardship purposes, overseas properties are treated the same as properties in Australia.
-Foreign sanctions (restrictions imposed on activities that relate to particular countries) do not prevent the sale of property held overseas or the transfer of the proceeds of sale to Australia.
+Foreign sanctions (restrictions imposed on activities that relate to countries) do not prevent the sale of property held overseas or the transfer of the proceeds of sale to Australia.

-Evidence is required supporting that properties are unable to be rented where vacant or sold or where an authority such as a Power of Attorney made under Australian legislation is not recognised overseas
+Evidence is required supporting that properties are unable to be rented where vacant or sold or where an authority such as a Power of Attorney made under Australian legislation is not recognised overseas.

 Dual Occupancy/Duplex